 Toni Braxton Net Worth

-Toni Braxton net worth: Toni Braxton is an American singer, songwriter, pianist, record producer, actress, television personality, and philanthropist who has a net worth of $10 million dollars.
-Braxton has sold over 67 million records worldwide, including 41 million albums.
-She is one of the highest-selling female R&B artists in history.
+Toni Braxton is an American singer, songwriter, pianist, record producer, actress, television personality, and philanthropist who has a net worth of $10 million dollars.
+Braxton has sold over 67 million records worldwide.
+She is one of the best-selling female R&B artists in history.
 Braxton has won multiple Grammy Awards.

 "Toni Braxton" was released in July 1993 and peaked at number one on the albums chart.
 "Another Sad Love Song," the first single from Toni's debut alum, was the very first number one song on the then brand new Adult R&B charts.
 Braxton's debut album spawned five singles and won three Grammy Awards including Best New Artist and two consecutive awards for Best Female R&B Vocal Performance.
 In the summer of 1996, Braxton released her second album "Secrets."
 It is her most successful album to date.
 The first single "You're Makin' Me High," was Braxton's first number one hit on the Hot 100 charts.
 The second single, "Un-Break My Heart, became the biggest hit of Braxton's career, thanks in part to Diane Warren's masterful songwriting and composing.
 The song spent 11 weeks at the top of the Hot Dance Singles chart.